hindu-comm/weblogs/manasataramgini/2006/04/2006-04-16_the-peculiar-mythology-behind-the-mayavamana-mantras.md

-They extracted ambikA from the cave within sadAshiva, where she resides and made umA herself the sacrificial pashu for the bhairava. shiva realized that his heart had become empty without pArvatI, and they say shiva without shaktI is but a shava\! viShNu was observing what had come to pass and acted rapidly.
+They extracted ambikA from the cave within sadAshiva, where she resides and made umA herself the sacrificial pashu for the bhairava. shiva realized that his heart had become empty without pArvatI, and they say shiva without shaktI is but a shava! viShNu was observing what had come to pass and acted rapidly.
 From viShNu emanated the terrible saMkarShaNa.
 From him emerged the emanation of nArAyaNa known as mAyAvAmana.
 He had eight arms and was of yellow complexion.
 He wore a